 Free shipping is everywhere, so your customers will likely expect it on your site as well.

-According to the Baymard Institute, 49 percent of online shoppers who abandon their carts do so because of shipping and handling costs.
-Without a doubt, free shipping can reduce cart abandonment.
+According to the Baymard Institute, 39% of shoppers who abandon their carts do so because of extra costs — with shipping fees being the biggest driver.
+Without a free shipping offer or a clear threshold, you’re handing a meaningful portion of your shoppers a reason to leave.

 But what if offering free shipping is not profitable for your business?

-In that case, the solution is to set a free shipping threshold.
+In that case, set a free shipping threshold instead.

 To find your Average Order Value, open your MonsterInsights eCommerce report dashboard:

-Now, you can choose all your options, like design, any categories that you don’t want to appear, layout options, and how and where you’d like the widget to appear.
-Choose “Automatic Placement” to let MonsterInsights add your new widget to your pages without any further work on your end.
+From here, you can choose your design, filter out categories you don’t want to display, set layout options, and decide where the widget appears.
+Choose “Automatic Placement” to let MonsterInsights add the widget to your pages without any additional setup.

 8. Build Trust With Security Badges & Social Proof

-17% of consumers abandoned their carts because they didn’t trust the site with their credit card information.
-That means when your customers shop from your store, they want to know if their credit card information is safe with you.
+Research from the Baymard Institute shows that 19% of shoppers abandoned because they didn’t trust the site with their credit card information.
+When customers shop at your store, they want reassurance that their payment details are safe.

-According to research by Baymard Institute, the SSL seal from Norton is the most trusted.
+According to research by Baymard Institute, the SSL seal from Norton is among the most recognized by shoppers — though any well-known badge from a reputable security provider will carry weight.

-In addition to badges, you can add social proof that others are making purchases on your site.
-TrustPulse can add a popup in the corner of your site anytime someone makes a purchase.
+In addition to badges, you can add social proof by showing that others are buying on your site right now.
+TrustPulse displays a small popup in the corner of your site whenever someone makes a purchase — a subtle nudge that tells hesitant shoppers someone else just bought what they’re looking at.

 9. Offer Guest Checkout